TheDiamondOG/CoolTools/README.md

 Cool stuff with python

 # Download Info
-You will need ffmpeg to use this
+You will need ffmpeg, and Python 3.11 to use this

 The installer will only install the python libraries